unitycatalog/unitycatalog/docs/usage/cli.md

 The CLI tool allows users to interact with a Unity Catalog server to create and manage catalogs, schemas, tables across different formats (DELTA, UNIFORM, PARQUET, JSON, and CSV), volumes with unstructured data, and functions.

+!!! note "Specify token for authenticated access"

+    For all the following commands, you will need to provide an authentication token when executng these commands.
+For example, in the following section, to run the catalog list command, you would specify:

+    ```bash
+    bin/uc --auth_token $token catalog list
+    ```

+    where $token is the authentication token provided by an identity provider.
+For more information on how to support both authentication and authorization, please refer to the [auth](../server/auth.md).

 ## 1. Catalog Management CLI Usage

 This section outlines the usage of the `bin/uc` script for managing catalogs within your system.